jefftl/Capstone-Project-2024/documents/data_sheet.md

 ## Collection process

 - <b>How was the data acquired?</b> There is no indication of how the dataset was obtained, however I assume it was obtained using web scraping techniques.
-- <b>If the data is a sample of a larger subset, what was the sampling strategy?</b> The data was already sampled, however I have provided: %%%%%%%%%%%%%%%%%%%%%%% to split the images into train, test and validate folders.
+- <b>If the data is a sample of a larger subset, what was the sampling strategy?</b> The data was already sampled, however I have provided: [split-dataset.ps1](https://github.com/jefftl/Capstone-Project-2024/blob/main/src/split-dataset.ps1) to split the images into train, test and validate folders.
 The splitting happens randomly with each folder containing a percentage of images stipulated by the user.
 - <b>Over what time frame was the data collected?</b> Ther is no indication on the time taken to collect the dataset.

 ## Preprocessing/cleaning/labelling

 - <b>Was any preprocessing/cleaning/labeling of the data done (e.g., discretization or bucketing, tokenization, part-of-speech tagging, SIFT feature extraction, removal of instances, processing of missing values)?
 If so, please provide a description.
 If not, you may skip the remaining questions in this section.</b> The dataset was already organised into train, validate and test folders when obtained.
-No additional data cleaning was done.
+The data underwent different transfoms when being loaded into the CNN model.
+These include:
+ - Resizing
+ - Random croping
+ - Random horizontal flip
+ - Random rotation
+ - Color jitter
+ - For more detailed information please look at each of the model cards.
-- <b>Was the “raw” data saved in addition to the preprocessed/cleaned/labeled data (e.g., to support unanticipated future uses)?</b> This wasn't needed however the script mentioned above does retain the raw data to support unanticipated future uses.
+- <b>Was the “raw” data saved in addition to the preprocessed/cleaned/labeled data (e.g., to support unanticipated future uses)?</b> The raw data was saved as the transforms only changed the data when loaded into the model.

 ## Uses